 Soil: Tolerant

-Watering: Palo brea needs little to no supplemental water once established in desert landscape gardens.
-Do not over irrigate palo brea as this will encourage a vigorous rank growth habit that is prone to catastrophic failure.
+Watering: Palo brea trees need little to no supplemental water once they're established in desert landscape gardens.
+Do not over irrigate these desert wonders as this will encourage a vigorous rank growth habit that is prone to catastrophic failure.

-Pruning: The pruning requirements of palo brea are generally extremely high, especially when it is planted in an urban setting that has any sort of space limitations because of its broadly spreading and pendulous crown and irregular to random branching pattern.
+Pruning: The pruning requirements of palo brea can be extremely high, especially when it is planted in an urban setting that has any sort of above ground space limitations, because of its broadly spreading and pendulous crown and irregular to random branching pattern.
+Sometimes the 'Horticultural clods of Phoenix (aka 'hort clods') practice their frustrations about landscape non-conformity on vulnerable, solitary palo brea trees and butcher this free-spirited tree.

-Disease and pests: Palo verde beetle (Derobrachus geminatus) is a large beetle that looks much like an Apache attack helicopter.
-The immature white larval grubs (3-4" long by 1" wide) of the adult hatch from eggs laid inside rounded broom handle sized soil burrows near tree roots.
+Disease and Pests: Palo verde beetle (Derobrachus geminatus) is a large beetle that looks much like an Apache attack helicopter.
+The immature white larval grubs (up to 2- to 3-inches long by up to 1-inch wide) of the adult hatch from eggs laid inside rounded broom handle-sized soil burrows near tree roots.
 Grubs feed on the roots and later emerge as adult beetles in early to mid-Summer.
-Outside the city, adult beetles are found in indigenous palo verde stands, but are rumored to be cities lights.
+Outside the city, adult beetles are found in indigenous palo verde stands, but are rumored to be attracted to city lights.
 This pest might also infrequently infect other trees.
-Treat with an insecticidal soil drench.
-Also, white files feed on young vigorous trees in late summer, though this is a transient problem of minor significane.
-Mistletoe, though common on P. florida and P. microphylla, is rare.
+As a last resort, treat grubs with an insecticidal soil drench.
+Parkinsonia praecox and Parkinsonia microphylla are subject to a condition called "trunk blister" in Phoenix urban landscapes, the casual agent as yet has not been identified.

-Neat freak alert!!!
-Flower and fruit litter can make quite a mess.
+Neat freak alert: Flower and fruit litter can and will make quite a mess in any landscape.